 Sales negotiation is quite easy provided one is very well prepared in the overall subject.

-But where most people overlook is the process part of the negotiation.
+But what most people overlook is the process part of the negotiation.
 There are many elements that go into the sales negotiation and it is difficult if one doesn’t stick to a process.

 - BATNA (Best Alternative To a Negotiated Agreement)